xupsh/pynq-respeaker/README.md

 ## About the ReSpeaker and the project overlay
 ### ReSpeaker
 ReSpeaker is a 4-mic array with an AC108 4-channel ADC as a converter.
-ReSpeaker is designed as a Raspberry device.
 More information about ReSpeaker, please click [here](http://wiki.seeedstudio.com/ReSpeaker_4_Mic_Array_for_Raspberry_Pi/).

-### Cunstomed overlay
+### Customized overlay
-AC108 support I2S interface, so we need to build our own overlay.
+AC108 support I2S interface, here is the Vivado Block Design diagram.
 ![](./overlay.png)
-The customed respeaker IP converts I2S signal and stored results in it.
+The customized respeaker IP converts I2S signal and stored results in it.
 PS accesses those data via AXI_lite bus (MMIO in PYNQ ).